coderdark/nginx/README.md

 + Once you have the server running, point your browser to `localhost` or `localhost:8080` depending on how your server was setup.

 ## Configure nginx
 To __test__ a configuration and also to know where the configuration is located at, type: `nginx -t`.
-Type: `nginx -V` and it will provid the config and the path.
+Type: `nginx -V` and it will provide the config and the path.

 ## Default Config
 + Port: `80`